-school is a specialized program that focuses instruction on a particular
+school or program focuses instruction on a particular

 theme and incorporates that theme across all subject areas.

 Albany's three magnet

 elementary schools and one magnet program give families a

 choice in public education.
 Students have a unique opportunity to deeply explore enriched,

 Magnet schools and programs are open to children citywide and enrolled by two random